unnmdnwb3/rational-exchange/README.md

 ## Issues and Feedback

-For issues and feedback, please open a [github issue](https://github.com/unnmdnwb3/rational-exchange/issues) and describe experienced problems.
+If you experience problems, find inconsistencies or generelly want to provide us with feedback, please open an [issue](https://github.com/unnmdnwb3/rational-exchange/issues) and describe your experience.
+Thank you in advance!